Drassil/git-wiki-theme/wiki/main_page.md

 * **Component system with hooks** that allows you to totally customize your wiki UI. (see customization section below)
 * Some **nice internal themes** to change your entire wiki UI with 1 simple configuration (see customization section below)
 * Integrated **Blogging** feature thanks to jekyll!
+* You can download the entire wiki for offline usage and even navigate directly using a markdown reader

 You can fork/copy the master branch now and start your wiki in just 1 minute*!